threefoldtech/info_grid/src/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md

 ***

-We will now learn how to create a Zero-OS Bootstrap Image in order to boot a DIY 3node.
+We will now learn how to create a Zero-OS bootstrap image in order to boot a DIY 3Node.

 Note: For certified 3Nodes, read [this section](./farmer_guide.md#bootstrap-image-for-certified-3node).